northeastern-rc/rc-public-documentation/docs/source/glossary.rst

    Job Dependency
       The condition where one job relies on the successful completion of another job before it can start, ensuring proper sequencing of tasks.

+   Job Preemption
+      The process of temporarily suspending and later resuming a job to accommodate higher-priority tasks.

    Job Priority
       Refers to the relative importance or urgency assigned to a specific computational task or job within a High-Performance Computing (HPC) cluster's scheduling system.
 Job priority determines the order in which jobs are executed and the allocation of computing resources.